justincampbell/talks/make-up-your-own-hello-world.md

 ^
 Make runs commands and their dependencies.
-We typically use Rake in Ruby to do this.
+In Ruby, we typically use Rake for this.
-But when you're learning multiple languages, or returning to a language you haven't used in some time, or sharing a service you wrote at work with a coworker, it's hard to remember commands.
+But when you're learning multiple languages, or returning to a language you haven't used in some time, or sharing a service you wrote at work with a coworker, it's really hard to remember which commands to run.
-Makefiles are executable documentation for what commands do what.
+Makefiles are executable documentation.

 ---